Stru17/EvaDB_Part1/README.md

 ## Sample Input/Output

 Refer to the `EvaDB Part 1.ipynb` file within the EvaDB PDF folder for the finalized code.
 The `spring_2023_orientation_document.pdf` within the 'orientation' folder serves as the sample input, with respective output files illustrating text extraction and processing results using different libraries.
-A comparative review of these files highlights the strides made in enhancing PDF text extraction for EvaDB's applications.
+A comparative review of these files highlights the strides made in enhancing PDF text extraction for EvaDB's applications. `fitz_unstructured_pdf_loader_script.py` is the finalized code that is expected to be pulled into EvaDB for potential improvements to EvaDB.

 ## Next Steps